Trinity Laban is committed to inspiring more boys to dance.

-EXPLODE is an opportunity to experience different dance styles; with workshops in Contemporary Dance, Parkour and Street Dance.
+EXPLODE is an opportunity to experience different dance styles; with workshops in Contemporary Dance, Circus Skills and Street Dance.
 You will also watch exciting performances by male dance artists.

-EXPLODE is for boys aged 11-16 years and is free to attend.
-All workshops are suitable for beginners, as well as people with dance experience.
+EXPLODE is for boys aged 11-16 years in secondary school and is free to attend.
+All workshops are suitable for beginners, as well as those with dance experience.

-Application forms will be available from January 2017.
-For more information about taking part in Explode, contact Katy at [email protected].
+Application forms will be available online from January 2018.
+For more information about taking part in Explode, contact Katy at firstname.lastname@example.org.

 Boys Only Classes